frederic-perez/AmE-dictionary/data/dictionary.md

 __vape__ _n_ _I’m with a beer smoking on my vape._
 __vapid__ _adj_ :six: __1__ Lacking liveliness, animation, or interest; dull: _vapid conversation._ __2__ Lacking taste, zest, or flavor; flat: _vapid beer._
 __vaping__ _v_ _Smokers are switching to vaping._
+__vaporous__ _adj_ So thin as to transmit light. _Syn_ cobwebby, diaphanous, filmy, gauzy, see-through, transparent, gossamer, sheer _She was draped in vaporous silks that in the moonlight gave her the appearance of an unearthly apparition._
 __VAR__ _abbr_ Video Assistant Referee.
 __variety store__
 __varmints__